NeoGranular/lanyon/_posts/2016-04-11-heaven-awakening-chapter-20.md

 He shoved forward without the slightest hesitation.

 Lu Ping hadn’t stopped his steps.
 He was still walking forward like before.
-Youngster closed in and shoved towards him, blocking his next step.
-Therefore, he also mercilessly extended his hand and shoved towards the youngster.
+Youngster had closed in and shoved towards him, therefore, he also mercilessly extended his hand forward and shoved towards the youngster.

 It looked like this was a very casual shove.
-Some struggle will follow it and the teachers would immediately break it out.
+Some struggle would follow it and the teachers will immediately break it off.

 However, immediately afterwards, the youngster was sent flying.